Bucket & Skinner's Epic Adventures: Broadcast

 Bucket & Skinner's Epic Adventures premiered on Nickelodeon on July 1, 2011, with the show then going on a 5-month hiatus before being cancelled.
 The series was rolled out to the Canadian network, Nickelodeon (Canada) on September 10, 2011.
 Nickelodeon (Greece) started airing it on September 7, 2012.
-It was announced at the Children's Media Conference 2012 that Nickelodeon (UK and Ireland) will premiere the series on September 3, 2012.
-It was announced in late 2012 that Nickelodeon (Germany), Nickelodeon (France), Nickelodeon (Italy) and Nickelodeon (Latin America) will also be premiering the series in September 2012.
+It was announced at the Children's Media Conference 2012 that Nickelodeon (UK and Ireland) would premiere the series on September 3, 2012.
+It was announced in late 2012 that Nickelodeon (Germany), Nickelodeon (France), Nickelodeon (Italy), and Nickelodeon (Latin America) would also be premiering the series in September 2012.
 It was announced that Bucket & Skinner's Epic Adventures would air in October 2012 on Nickelodeon Australia.
 These countries have shown episodes that have not aired in the United States until much later.

 Cancellation

-Ashley Argota reported on July 5, 2012, that Nickelodeon has cancelled the show with several episodes yet to air in the United States; however all episodes were broadcast in other countries, and by TeenNick in the United States from late-2012 through mid-2013.
+Ashley Argota reported on July 5, 2012, that Nickelodeon had cancelled the show with several episodes yet to air in the United States; however in other countries, all episodes were broadcast, and in the United States the series was moved to TeenNick from late-2012 through mid-2013.